 - Import Trace Configurations

-When working with a trace network in an enterprise geodatabase, only the portal trace network owner has the ability to modify and delete all trace configurations.
-Other portal accounts can work with only trace configurations they create.
-When working with a trace network in a file geodatabase, any user can modify and delete all trace configurations in the network.
+When working with a trace network in an enterprise geodatabase, only the portal trace network owner or portal user with the administrator role can modify and delete all trace configurations.
+Other portal accounts can work with only named trace configurations they create.
+When working a trace network in a single-user deployment, any user can modify and delete all named trace configurations in the network.

-The Delete Trace Configuration tool provides the ability to delete one or more trace configurations from a trace network.
+The Delete Trace Configuration tool allows you to delete one or more named trace configurations from a trace network.

-Using this tool, trace configurations are permanently deleted from a trace network.
-Deleting a trace configuration breaks its connection with any web maps that reference it.
+Using this tool, a named trace configuration is permanently deleted from a trace network.
+Deleting a named trace configuration breaks its connection with any web maps where it is referenced.

 The creator value in the .json file is honored during import.
-Since the portal trace network owner is the only user who can view and work with all trace configurations in a trace network, it is important to update the creator value as necessary to ensure the proper access to the imported trace configurations in an enterprise geodatabase.
+Since the portal trace network owner and administrators are the only users who can view and work with all trace configurations in a trace network, it is important to update the creator value as necessary to ensure the proper access to the imported trace configurations in an enterprise geodatabase.